-Senator Horkan raised Brexit.
+Senator Horkan raised the issue of Brexit.
 It is important we all stand with the Government in wearing the green jersey.
-The Minister, Deputy Coveney, commented that it is about us as a country holding our nerve.
-It is a matter of ensuring that the current backstop proposal relating to the Border is the only option on the table.
-Michel Barnier said that the question of limiting the time for the backstop has already been discussed twice by European leaders.
+The Tánaiste, Deputy Coveney, commented that it was about us as a country holding our nerve.
+It is a matter of ensuring the current backstop proposal relating to the Border is the only option on the table.
+Michel Barnier said the question of limiting the time for the backstop had already been discussed twice by European leaders.
 This is the only possible option because an assurance is of no use if it is time limited.
 It is important to recognise that we need a Brexit withdrawal agreement.
 That is a matter for the United Kingdom, especially for Prime Minister May and the UK Parliament.
 The Government has been clear.
-The Minister, Deputy Coveney, outlined time limits for legislative proposals.
+The Tánaiste outlined time limits for legislative proposals.
 We will have that debate again in due course.

-Senator Horkan also raised the nurses' strike.
-I will not speak for long on that.
-We have a public sector pay agreement.
-Notwithstanding the fact we agree on how much we value our nurses and the work they do, we have a public service pay agreement.
+Senator Horkan also referred to the nurses' strike.
+I will not speak for long on it.
+There is a public sector pay agreement.
+Notwithstanding the fact that we agree on how much we value nurses and the work they do, there is a public service pay agreement.
 It is important all sides engage and do not use patients as a pawn in the negotiations.
 We saw what happened yesterday with a breakaway union.
 We recognise the HSE deals with unions.
 It is important we have dialogue and maintain that level of engagement.

-Usage of mobile telephones by younger people is becoming increasingly prevalent.
-Senator Horkan mentioned that 40% of all children own one by the age of nine.
+Usage of mobile phones by younger people is becoming increasingly prevalent.
+Senator Horkan has mentioned that 40% of all children own one by the age of nine years.
 It is a high figure and we will have that debate in due course.

-Senator McFadden called on the Minister with responsibility for Irish Water to come to the House to address the issue of engagement with Irish Water planning in Westmeath.
-I would be happy to have the Minister to come to the House to discuss Irish Water.
-Given the Cabinet decision yesterday, it is perhaps opportune to have a debate on the role of Irish Water and water usage.
-We can address this as part of that debate.
+Senator McFadden called on the Minister with responsibility for Irish Water to come to the House to address the issue of engagement with Irish Water on planning in County Westmeath.
+I would be happy to have the Minister come to the House to discuss Irish Water.
+Given the Cabinet decision yesterday, it would perhaps be opportune to have a debate on the role of Irish Water and water usage.
+We can address this issue as part of that debate.

 Senator Murnane O'Connor raised the issue of cancer patients.
 We had this discussion in the House before Christmas.
 We all condemn treating cancer patients in this manner.
-There are unfortunately exemptions which need to be followed up by patients.
-Hospitals need to be sensitive about the way in which they deal with cancer patients.
-A code of conduct relating to that is required.
+There are, unfortunately, exemptions which need to be followed up by patients.
+Hospitals need to be sensitive in the way they deal with cancer patients.
+A code of conduct in that regard is required.

-I thank Senator Boyhan for his remarks regarding the Minister, Deputy Zappone, coming to the House.
-I am sure she will address the issue he spoke about with regard to the Bethany Home.
-I think the Minister wants to have the final report before adjudicating further.
+I thank Senator Boyhan for his remarks about the Minister for Children and Youth Affairs, Deputy Zappone, coming to the House.
+I am sure she will address the issue about which he he spoke with reference to Bethany Home.
+I think she wants to have the final report before adjudicating further.
 She will be here to address the issue.

-Senator Lombard raised the joint policing committee meeting in Cork last Monday with regard to the misuse of alcohol and early morning houses hiring extra security to monitor their premises.
-The Government is committed to minimum unit pricing being introduced.
-In October, after 1,000 days, the Dáil passed the Public Health (Alcohol) Bill, the first time that we have used legislation to regulate alcohol misuse.
+Senator Lombard referred to the joint policing committee meeting in Cork last Monday with reference to the misuse of alcohol and early morning houses hiring extra security to monitor their premises.
+The Government is committed to introducing minimum unit pricing.
+In October, after 1,000 days, the Dáil passed the Public Health (Alcohol) Bill, the first time we had used legislation to regulate alcohol misuse.
 If I may be partisan and familiar for a minute, the comments of Councillor John Buttimer about Cork yesterday were very relevant.
-They related to the need for a multi-disciplinary task force for Cork and many urban areas with universities and colleges which could bring different stakeholders together to see how we can combat the misuse of alcohol, present an alternative and promote common sense drinking.
-I think we all share the desire to reduce the harm of alcohol in society.
+They related to the need for a multi-disciplinary task force for Cork and many urban areas with universities and colleges which could bring different stakeholders together to see how we can combat the misuse of alcohol, present an alternative and promote commonsense drinking.
+I think we all share the desire to reduce the harm caused by alcohol in society.

 We will not go back over the history of the Commonwealth and where we are today.
-It is fair to say we are part of a European Union that values us as a country but Senator Feighan has done a lot to build bridges between North and South in our country and he deserves credit.
+It is fair to say we are part of the European Union that values us as a country but Senator Feighan has done a lot to build bridges between the North and the South, for which he deserves credit.

 I am not sure if it is just that.
-Will the Leader propose that we suspend until 12.45 p.m.?
+Will the Leader propose that we suspend the sitting until 12.45 p.m?